Skip to main content

 6. What medical specialist should I see for treating my fibromyalgia?

+This is one of the most common FAQ posed by fibromyalgia patients.
 There is no specific medical specialty that “owns” fibromyalgia.
 Try to find a doctor who has lots of experience with treating fibromyalgia patients or one with an open mind who is empathetic.
 For advice on finding a doctor (with input from several experts), see our section on Finding Support & Help.

-Most fibromyalgia patients have a sleep disorder that causes alpha (awake-like) brain wave intrusions throughout the night.
-Even once you do fall asleep, you will probably have these bursts of awake-like brain activity that prevents you from staying asleep.
+Most fibromyalgia patients have a sleep disorder that causes alpha (awake-like) brain wave intrusions throughout the night.4 Even once you do fall asleep, you will probably have these bursts of awake-like brain activity that prevents you from staying asleep.
 You may toss and turn all night and feel as though you never reach deep, restorative sleep.

 8. How common are headaches in fibromyalgia?